astampoulis/makam-paper-funpearl/makamcode/04-gadts.md

 AUTHOR. ...
 In my land of \lamprolog that I speak of, the type system is a subset of System F$_\omega$ that should be familiar to you -- the simply typed lambda calculus, plus prenex polymorphism, plus simple type constructors of the form `type * ... * type -> type`.
+There is also a limited form of rank-2 polymorphism, allowing types of the form `forall A T`, which are inhabited by unapplied polymorphic constants through the notation `@foo`.
 There is a `prop` sort for propositions, which is a normal type, but also a bit special: its terms are not just values but are also computations, activated when queried upon.

 However, the language of this land has a distinguishing feature, called Ad-Hoc Polymorphism.
 You see, the different rules that define a predicate in our language can *specialize* their type